 In the late Cretaceous-early Tertiary period (about 67.5 million years ago), the Laramide Orogeny uplifted a mountain range with much the same configuration as the present day Front Range.
-Erosion about balanced uplift so that the relief was never great, much less than at present.
-By the late Eocene the uplift ceased, leaving a low-profile range of hills.
+Erosion about balanced uplift so relief was never great, much less than at present.
+By the late Eocene uplift ceased, leaving a low-profile range of hills.
 Most of the faulting and eastward tilting that raised the Flatirons into position occurred during the Laramide Orogeny.
-Mineralization of a northeast trending pre-Cambrian shear zone occurred at this time, producing the Colorado Mineral Belt, of which the Nederland Mining District is one expression.
+Mineralization of a northeast trending pre-Cambrian shear zone occurred at this time, producing the Colorado Mineral Belt, of which the Nederland Mining District and the Jackson mineral claim to your north are two expressions.